History of the United States (2016–present): Race

 The mid-2010s saw the return of racial unrest in the country, as well as the continued growth of racial polarization and a deterioration of race relations in the US.
+A significant white backlash followed the election of Barack Obama as the first Black US President in 2008.
+Many observers saw the election of Donald Trump as president in 2016 as an example of white backlash, or "whitelash".